marc-dantas/lyon/markdown_docs/index.md

 <hr>

 ### Lyon Versions
 Lyon versions start at 1.0.
-There are three "version tags": `DEV` to indicate that it is an unreleased version, `FINAL` to indicate that it is a released version, and `OTHER` to indicate that it is just an idea or minor version.
+There are three "version tags": `DEV` to indicate that it is an unreleased version, `FINAL` to indicate that it is a released version, and `OTHER` to indicate that it is just an idea or modified version.

 <hr>